NiiJoshua/Installing-OSMnx-on-Windows/README.md

 3. Enough space on your local computer

 ## Let's get started
-* Visit [here](https://github.com/gboeing/osmnx-examples) to see documentations and installation instructions.
+* Visit [here](https://github.com/gboeing/osmnx-examples) to see documentation and installation instructions.
 Scroll down to “More info:” and click on Documentation as shown below.
 This will open the documentation.

 ![image info](./images/Screenshot1.png)